 (Completed – July 2020) Ordered Staff copies of Me and White Supremacy by Layla F. Saad for monthly book discussions via caucus groups

-w(In Progress) JVC Racial Justice Task Force to create a long-term proposal that encompasses needs expressed by stakeholders
+(Completed - September 2020) JVC Racial Justice Task Force to create a long-term proposal that encompasses needs expressed by stakeholders

-(In Progress) Launch an FJV BIPOC Mentorship Program for accompaniment throughout their term of service by Fall 2020
+(Completed - September 2020) Launch an FJV BIPOC Mentorship Program for accompaniment throughout their term of service by Fall 2020

 (In Progress) Hire facilitator for JVC Staff reconciliation session to heal together by Winter 2020

 (In Progress) As part of its Board Development, the Board will participate in Racial Equity, Diversity, and Inclusion training in FY21

 (In Progress) JVC Board of Directors to intentionally diversify its membership, building on its gender diversification of the previous decade to embrace racial and ethnic diversity.

 JVC recognizes that each Jesuit Volunteer has a unique and individual experience with overarching themes, joys, and challenges, and JVC is committed to supporting BIPOC Jesuit Volunteers throughout their term of service.

 BIPOC Jesuit Volunteers are offered opportunities for support through the FJV Mentorship Program, made up of former Jesuit Volunteers who identify as Black, Indigenous, or as a person of color.
 Our hope is that by connecting FJVs with a JV Mentee, that they can receive individual support and assistance with navigating their JV experience.
 And that FJVs can have the opportunity to invest in support, accompaniment, and growth of Jesuit Volunteers.